An Ambit Field Framework for the Full Panel of Day-ahead Electricity Prices: Acknowledgments

 \section{Acknowledgments}

-The author gratefully acknowledges Fred Espen Benth and Mikkel Bennedsen for their careful proofreading and insightful comments, which have no doubt improved the paper's presentation.
-Additionally, the author wishes to thank Elisa Nicolato and Jan Pedersen for helpful comments, as well as the participants at the XXVI Quantitative Finance Workshop in Palermo, the 12\textsuperscript{th} general AMaMeF conference in Verona, and the 2025 Vienna Congress on Mathematical Finance.
-Financial support has been granted by Center of Research in Energy: Economics and Markets.
+The author gratefully acknowledges Fred Espen Benth, Mikkel Bennedsen, and Almut Veraart for their careful proofreading and insightful comments, which have no doubt improved the paper's presentation.
+Additionally, the author wishes to thank Peter K. Christensen, Elisa Nicolato and Jan Pedersen for helpful comments, as well as the participants at the XXVI Quantitative Finance Workshop in Palermo, the 12\textsuperscript{th} general AMaMeF conference in Verona, and the 2025 Vienna Congress on Mathematical Finance.
+Financial support has been granted by Center of Research in Energy: Economics and Markets and The Danish Council of Independent Research under DFF grant 10.46540/5247-00005B.